StuartMacKay/django-ansible-template/README.rst

 Security
 --------
-Both the development and production group variables are stored in vaults.
+Both the staging and production group variables are stored in vaults.
 The password for each is 'password'.
-Keep the same password for development but you MUST change the password for production.
+Keep the same password for staging but you MUST change the password for production.
 Also make sure you change the secret key for Django.
 The same value is used in both and besides they are public knowledge.